aljazceru/sovereign-agents/README.md

 - they save the individuals time
 - they enhance the individuals productivity
 - they enable the individuals sovereignity
+-

 ### How sovereign agents operate
-Sovereign agent is a guard dog for its owner's attention and time.
+Sovereign agent(SovAgnt) is a guard dog for its owner's attention and time.
 Proactively gathering and processing infromation on behalf of its owner, filtering out and summarizing the relevant and discarding the noise.
 And push the relevant to the owner instead of waiting for the owner to figure out it needs it.

 Sovereign Agent can be thought of as a personal assistant knowing all your quirks, executing your will and making sure you're on top of everything needed.
 It should improve your life, not provide just another gadget to play with.

-### Functions that sovereign agents could do:
+### Functions of sovereign agents
-- news aggregation and preparation of daily summaries based on interests
+- daily summaries based on interests (podcasts, blogs, rss feeds etc)
-- email and other communication filtering, automated responding acting as a narrow executive assistant (or at least draft responses)
+- email and other communication filtering, acting as a narrow executive assistant, drafting responses
-- perform simple tasks
+- perform tasks like research, copywriting, reminding you of your appointments
-  - web research
-  - copywriting
+- access your knowledge base
-  - market research
+- detailed memory
-- write code (and execute it)
-- autonomously perform (basic) tasks (at some point)

 ### Building blocks for Sovereign Agents
+#### Nostr
+Using nostr as default backbone of the SovAgnt makes it easily expandable and interoperable.
+It uses nostr for its core, utilizing it both for coorination and communication.
+It also makes it easily
-#### Tools for AI
+#### ContextVM
-##### Data vending machines
-Data vending machines simple apps that provide data or services for payment or free.
-It utilizes nostr for discovery and coordination, meaning its very simple to both programatically discover services or spin up new dvm's to offer a service.
-DVMs can work as connective tissue, bridging the gaps in data, knowledge and access and enable agents to purchase what they need.
-And at the same time enable people to offer services consumable by agents.
+ContexVM enables tool calling and access to data through MCP.
+It utilizes nostr for discovery and coordination, meaning its very simple to have multiple computers running services and connect to it asynchronously.
+It gives it the ability to spin

-##### Model Context Protocol / Open Tool Calling
+#### Model Context Protocol
 [MCP](https://docs.cursor.com/advanced/model-context-protocol) was developed by Anthropic and expands LLM's capabilities with tools.
-There is an implementation of using nostr as discovery mechanism for MCP called [DVMCP](https://github.com/gzuuus/dvmcp).
-[OpenToolCalling](https://opentoolcalling.org/) is trying to achieve similar goals (and is compatible with MCP).
+There is an implementation of using nostr as discovery mechanism for MCP called [ContextVM](https://www.contextvm.org/).
+This instantly gives the SovAgnt ability to access variety of tools.

 #### Confidential Computing
 Confidential computing enables us to run sensitive operations on much more capable hardware than we own.
-This enables us to securely scale while not relying on big tech solutions like OpenAI for our AI needs.
+This enables us to securely scale while not relying on big AI solutions for our AI needs.
+Providers like [privatemode.ai](https://privatemode.ai) make it easy to integrate confidential inference in SovAgnt and separate holons.
+Given the compatibility of api standards it is also easy to swap out between locally run models and using a confidential ai provider, or using remote inference for bigger tasks and local model for coordination.

 ### Open and interoperable approach to building
 - building in the open to attract as many people to the efforts as possible